Mental Health and Disability Innovation Center at Hillside

 Project Funding

-Full realization of the ambitious Hillside Campus would not be possible without the generous philanthropy of the Dallas community.
-Inflationary pressures have driven the cost of the project from an initially projected $65 million to over $96 million, and our original philanthropic goal has increased accordingly.
+Full realization of the Hillside Project, to build a new Mental Health & Disability Innovation Center, would not be possible without the generous support of Dallas’ philanthropic community.
 This project is a shining example of how partnerships are critical to service delivery.
-In addition to extensive collaboration with Parkland Health to enhance the health of shared patients, Parkland has also partnered with Metrocare to help fund a substantial portion of the Hillside project in a mutually beneficial lease-to-own financing arrangement.
-Dallas County ARPA (American Rescue Plan Act) funding will also help address the increased costs.
-Once complete, Metrocare will be able to sustain the new campus through core operations.
+In addition to Metrocare’s extensive collaboration with Parkland to enhance the health of shared patients, Parkland also partnered with Metrocare to help fund a substantial portion ($50 million) of the Hillside Project, in a mutually beneficial least-to-own financing arrangement.
+Dallas County ARPA (American Rescue Plan Act) provided $9.2 million to help address the increased costs of the project, due to inflationary pressures post pandemic.
+Slated for completion in September 2025, Metrocare will sustain the new campus through core operations.

 Support the Hillside Campaign